Big Business (band)

-Big Business is an American heavy metal band from Seattle, Washington, founded by bassist/vocalist Jared Warren (Karp) and drummer Coady Willis (The Murder City Devils).
-They have been based out of Los Angeles since 2006.
-Their music is characterized by a bombastic and frantic style, and for most of their existence Big Business has been a bass-drums duo.
+Big Business is an American stoner/sludge metal band founded in 2004 by bassist/vocalist Jared Warren (Karp) and drummer Coady Willis (The Murder City Devils).
+They formed in Seattle, Washington and have been based in Los Angeles, California since 2006.
+Their music is characterized by a bombastic and frantic style.
+For most of their existence, Big Business has been a bass-drums duo with other musicians occasionally contributing.